jamie-mh/AuthenticatorPro/CONTRIBUTING.md

 * Create a pull request.

-## Translations

-If you don't speak a language good enough, you may add a comment to show which strings need translation.
-English is preferred over bad grammar.

 ## Code / Features

-Before submitting any code, please open an issue beforehand to discuss if the feature is relevant.
+Before submitting any code, please open an issue to discuss if the feature is relevant.